retorquere/zotero-better-bibtex/README.md

 This extension aims to make Zotero effective for us LaTeX holdouts.
 It adds the following features:

+## Duplicate keys

+The plugin will generate bibtex comments to show whether a key conflicts and with which entry

 ## Set your own, fixed citation keys

 You can fix the citation key for a reference by adding the text "bibtex: [your citekey]" (sans quotes) anywhere in the